 Omopé Carter Daboiku is a cultural geographer, an award-winning teller of tales and a seasoned stage and voice actor...

 Beth Wright is a dancer, choreographer and educator of dance.
 A former member of the Dayton favorite Rhythm in...

 Founded in 1968 to create performance opportunities for dancers of color, Dayton Contemporary Dance Company is a culturally diverse...

-Go into classrooms to see our preschool and elementary program in action:
+See our preschool and elementary program in action in the classroom: